 Where do Adinkra symbols come from?

-They come from West Africa, specifically in the regions that are known as Code d'Ivoire and Ghana.
 They belonged to Asante (Ashanti) people who would print them on metalwork, pottery, and cloth.
 These people resisted British colonial rule when it arrived in West Africa.
 This may be the main reason why most of the symbolism and cultural traditions survives until today.

 How many Adinkra symbols are there?